frustra/shipsinker/README.md

 shipsinker is perhaps the simplest possible utility for automating single-server app deployments.
-It's not tied to any particular language or framework, and can be used to deploy pretty much anything. shipsinker used to be written in Node.js, but for compatibility with any kind of server it was rewritten in bash.
+It's not tied to any particular language or framework, and can be used to deploy pretty much anything. shipsinker used to be written in Node.js, but for compatibility with more servers it was rewritten in bash.

 1. installation